ELIXIR-IIB-training/website/_posts/2022-04-28-metabolomics-and-integrative-omics-Bari.md

 70126 Bari, Italy

 ### Fee
-* Academic: 90 EUR
+* Academic: EUR 90
-* PhD students: 70 EUR
+* PhD students: EUR 70
-* Undergraduate students: 60 euro
+* Undergraduate students: EUR 60
-* Industry: 120 euro
+* Industry: EUR 120
 <br>
 If you wish to attend the social dinner on Thursday 28th April, you should add 30 euros to the fee.
 <br>
-This workshop is limited to 50 in-person participants on the first-come-first-serve basis.
+This workshop is limited to 50 in-person participants on a first-come-first-serve basis.
 <br>

 ### Registration